NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 |Hyperfluct Generator                      | In the middle of the Depots | 1.
 Rift to The Archive appears <br> 2.
 It's unavailable and needs to be powered up.
 Attack the Chambers for powering up. | Nothing |
 |Vessel Rejuvenation Battery               | Blue circle (right) | It provides about 10s long invincibility.
 The combination with attacking the Chamber is needed for powering up. | Nothing |

 PS: If and only if the Remote Defense Grid Unit has been hacked successfully, going across the red line would trigger a "special alarm", which is different from the "normal alarm", and 10 Sentry Towers will spawn.
-By failing to hack the Remote Defense Grid Unit or attacking actively the Towers or attacking the Chambers, the "normal alarm" would be triggered and 16 Sentry Towers will spawn.
+By failing to hack the Remote Defense Grid Unit or attacking actively the Towers or attacking the Chambers, the "normal alarm" would be triggered and 16 Sentry Towers will spawn. <br>
 In Sentries on Duty, that glitch Bug could also be used.
 Even when you fail to hack Remote Defense Grid Unit, if you could tank the Towers and hack one can successfully, then warp out of the site and come back, now all Towers are firing on that can.

 **Power up the Hyperfluct Generator**

 <iframe height=480px src="//player.bilibili.com/player.html?aid=31057239&bvid=BV1NW411Z7Cq&cid=54290881&page=9" scrolling="no" border="0" frameborder="no" framespacing="0" allowfullscreen="true"> </iframe>

 Launch first only one drone and hack the Vessel Rejuvenation Battery.
 When you find the core, don’t finish the minigame immediately.
 Now let your drone engage with the Chamber and finish the minigame when the drone is halfway to the Chamber.
 The Hyperfluct Generator is now powered up and you have only 60s for hacking the Generator again.
-Whether you succeed or fail, 16 Towers will spawn after 60s.
+Whether you succeed or fail, 16 Towers will spawn after 60s. <br>
 The explosion damage from the Chambers would be lowered to about 400 after the Vessel Rejuvenation Battery has been hacked successfully.
 Destroying the ships from the others is impossible.

 ### 7.5.5 Mine Room

-If you have 30k+ EHP, then you don’t need to worry about the mine explosions, but 100k+ EHP is needed for failed hacking.
+If you have 30k+ EHP, then you don’t need to worry about the mine explosions, but 100k+ EHP is needed for failed hacking. <br>
 Receiving damage is possible while warping.
 If the operation is right, the Mine Room could be cleared without receiving any damage.

 **Mine Room mechanism:** After warping, approach the hidden Remote Defense Grid Unit.
 After hacking it, some mines would be shown on your Overview.
 For looking at the mines, you have to zoom in and move the camera.
 The hidden mines still exist and the locations of the mines are always the same.
 Some Depots may also be shown up after hacking the Defense Unit.
 There are three Depots in total in the Mine Room.
 They are hidden and the locations are also fixed.
 One would be shown up if your ship is in 10km.
-The following images could be used as a reference for the locations.
+The following images could be used as a reference for the locations. <br>
 When your ship is in 10km from a mine, it will explode.
 The damage from a mine could be different (2000, 3000, 4500, 5500, 6000 or 7500, damage type only explosive).
 1-3 mines would explode at one time.
 If your speed is too fast, the mines may explode continuously.
 Normally, a plate Astero with 88%+ explosive resistance would not be destroyed by the mines.
 The locations of the three Depots are shown in the following images.
 Set the beacon as origin, the Depots could be found by controlling the ship manually.

 |Name                    |Note            |Success|Failure|